 In 2015, Ben Lynn wrote a digit-classifying neural network in Haskell that is remarkable in two ways.
 Firstly, he wrote the backpropagation code by hand rather than relying on a framework.
 Secondly, he wrote in a terse, point-free-heavy style that must have taken great mental acuity.
 I came across Ben’s article on Hacker News where it was suggested that, unfortunately, the style does not make it easy for the unaccustomed reader to understand.
 Haskell makes refactoring safe and convenient so let’s try and improve the readability of the code!

-The original code appears in Ben’s article and in a Github repository.
-Let’s warm up by tackling something small. zLayer
+Let’s warm up by tackling something small. zLayer implements a

 zLayer ::[Float] -> ([Float], [[Float]]) -> [Float])